Working with allied groups, we are supporting four statewide campaigns:

 Do you want to see San Jose become the top sustainable city in the country?
 We’re on our way!

-The South Bay Mothers Out Front team is excited to support San José’s new Environmental Sustainabilty Plan (ESP).
-This ambitious plan based on input from residents (including some of us!) aims to establish San Jose as a global pioneer in reducing greenhouse gas emissions through innovation and community engagement in three key sectors:
+Our Mothers Out Front South Bay team is excited to support San José’s new sustainability plan, called Climate-Smart San José.
+This ambitious plan, based on input from residents (including some of us!), aims to establish San Jose as a global pioneer in reducing greenhouse gas emissions through innovation and community engagement in three key sectors: